Prash74/MapReduce_Python/README.md

-# MapReduce_Python
-Python Implementation of Common MapReduce Problems
+# MapReduce Implementation for common analysis problems in Python